 - Leave includes:

-Some agencies also offer incentives to support employees who choose to work in rural and remote Queensland communities.
+Some agencies also offer incentives to support employees who work in rural and remote Queensland communities.

 - Chief executives pay and benefits include:

-- Superannuation enables you to accumulate funds to help you with income in retirement.
-Most employees can contribute between 2–5% of your salary, matched by an employer contribution of up to 12.75%.
+- Superannuation enables you to save for your retirement.
+You can contribute between 2–5% of your salary, and this is matched by us, up to 12.75%.
 QSuper is the default superannuation fund for Queensland Government employees, however employees can choose another fund.

 - Phased retirement enables you to ease out of employment by reducing the number of hours you work or other employment arrangements or responsibilities.